CynthiaMKroeger/p_hacking_pm/conference_materials_2016/conference_materials_2016_description.md

 \*Methods are described in section "Methodological details" below.

-Data were collected and formatted by Dr. Kroeger.
+These data were collected and formatted by Dr. Kroeger.

 ### Methodological details